-Tangent Expeditions runs a base at Constable Point to facilitate both its spring and summer expeditions.
-For all trips except Gunnsbjornfeld, you will start and finish at this base.
-In season, this base is permanently staffed, providing a point of contact for all those out on expeditions.
-Constable Point was built in 1985 to serve as a logistics platform for mineral exploration.
+Tangent Expeditions runs a base close to Constable Point airport to facilitate both its spring and summer expeditions.
+For all trips except Gunnbjørnsfjeld, you will start and finish here.
+In season, Tangent's base is permanently staffed, providing a point of contact for all those out on expeditions.
+The airport was built in 1985 to serve as a logistics platform for mineral exploration.
 Now it is primarily used for scientific research and mining exploration work in and around the National Park, as well as providing air transport for the village of Ittoqqortoormiit, 50km to the south.
-There is no village or community at Constable Point, other than a small number of airport staff and Tangent's base.
+There is no village or community at Constable Point, other than a small number of airport staff and Tangent Expeditions' base.

 There are several small hills close to the airport, which many people choose to walk or ski up if they have a spare day at base.
 Your guide may also suggest one of these hills as a training day before heading out on an expedition.

 Many people choose to spend an extra day at the end of an expedition visiting the village of Ittoqqortoormiit to see some local Inuit culture, or going dog sledding, ice fishing or for a scenic helicopter flight.
 Tangent Expeditions partners with Nanu Travel, a local agency, to offer these activities.

 Showers & Meals at Base

 Tangent's base does not have a regular water supply, so showers are only available at the airport.
 Showers will be available on your return from an expedition.